-Spare parts and supplies are stated at the lower of cost and net realizable value (selling price less cost to complete and sell).
+Spare parts and supplies are stated at the lower of cost and current replacement cost.
 Cost is determined using the weighted average method and includes all expenditures incurred in acquiring and bringing them to their existing location and condition.

 Investment in Subsidiaries